jdreetz/vpaid-generic/README.md

 * `window` - the window instance to attach `getVPAIDAd` to
 * `creativeFormat` - a class that is responsible for playback of the video creative and sending notifications about playback events.
 If none is supplied, `VideoCreative` will be used.
 It receives the `videoSlot` property provided by the VPAID host.
 If a class is supplied, it must inherit from `BaseCreative` or `VideoCreative` or an exception will be thrown during instantiation of VPAIDInterface.
 * `overlays` - a class that is responsible for display of user interface elements.
 It receives the `slot` element from the VPAID host.
-If none is provided, `SimpleControls` is used.
-If a custom class is provided, it must inherit from `BaseOverlay` or `SimpleControls` or an exception will be thrown during instantiation of VPAIDInterface.
+If none is provided, `ClickThroughOverlay` is used.
+If a custom class is provided, it must inherit from `BaseOverlay` or `ClickThroughOverlay` or an exception will be thrown during instantiation of VPAIDInterface.
 * `parser` - a class with a static method called `parseAdParameters` that accepts the `creativeData.AdParameters` string from the VAST tag, and returns an object of the AdParameters.
 If no parser is supplied, a JSON parser is used.
 The output object of the parser will be supplied to the configured `creativeFormat` and `overlays` classes during instantiation in `initAd`.
 If a custom parser class is provided, it must inherit from `BaseParser` or `JSONParser` or an exception will be thrown during instantiation of VPAIDInterface.
 Async and Sync `parseAdParameters` can be used.
 If the function is async, it must return a Promise that resolves the parsed AdParameters object.

 By default, all `VPAIDEvents` will be published from the `creativeFormat` and `overlays` classes to the VPAID host, via the methods `VPAIDInterface.onCreativeEvent` and `VPAIDInterface.onOverlayEvent`, respectively.
 If you want to intercept those events before publising to the VPAID host, extend `VPAIDInterface` and override those methods.